zumba/zumba.github.com/docs/api/errors.md

   <li class="active">Errors</li>
 </ul>

-Sending invalid fields will result in a 400 Unprocessable Entity response.
+Sending invalid fields will result in a 400 Bad Request.

 For all failure cases throughout the API, there is a common format: